Tips for Decanting Food

 This helps use up older items first and keeps everything fresh.

+For any overflow, like extra packs of pasta, cereal or unopened baking items, I have an extra container at the back of the press.
 This way, my main jars stay tidy and I know exactly where to grab extras when needed.
 It also means my shelves aren’t overloaded with too many of the same item, making the space feel lighter and easier to manage.
-Personally, I don’t over buy, so my backstock is limited.
+Personally, I don’t over buy, so my basket for extras is small.

 6. Decant as soon as you shop